K. Rajeshwar: Career

 Rajeshwar grew up in Mumbai and became interested in films, as his father was also in the business.
-He later schooled in Tirunelveli, before moving to Chennai and enrolled in Loyola College, Chennai to read Economics.
+He later schooled in Tirunelveli, before moving to Chennai and enrolled in Loyola College, Chennai to study Economics.
 During his time at college, he was actively involved in writing scripts for skits and plays before his passion for cinema and writing, saw him join the Adyar Film Institute.
 Rajeshwar started his career as scriptwriter under the name Somasundareshwar.
 His first script was Aval Appadithan (1978), and was adapted by his college senior C. Rudhraiya from a short story to a feature-length film featuring Rajinikanth and Kamal Haasan.
 Upon release, the film won critical acclaim and is widely considered as one of the finest Tamil films of all time.
 He also went on to write scripts for successful films including the romantic dramas Panneer Pushpangal (1981), Kadalora Kavithaigal (1986) and Solla Thudikuthu Manasu (1988).
 He changed his screen name to Rajeshwar, following the insistence of director Bharathiraja, who wanted to distinguish him from a different director called Somasundar during the period.